 Course 1: "Physiological/Symptom Control and Interdisciplinary Care Team"

-"Physiological/Symptom Control and Interdisciplinary Care Team" focuses on the physiological symptoms unique to returning veterans suffering from blast-incurred neurological trauma sustained during military theatre operations including traumatic brain injury, comorbidities such as PTSD, and other polytraumatic injuries.
+The "Physiological/Symptom Control and Interdisciplinary Care Team" course focuses on the physiological symptoms unique to returning OEF/OIF/OND Wounded Warriors associated with blast-incurred neurological trauma sustained during military theatre operations, including traumatic brain injury, comorbidities such as PTSD, and other polytraumatic injuries.

 Credits: 4 Credits

-Theresa Bacon-Baguley, PhD, RN, is a GVSU Professor, nurse physiologist and director of research who has 19 years of experience educating undergraduates and graduates, and providing clinical services for Physician Assistants.
+Theresa Bacon-Baguley, PhD, RN, is a GVSU Professor, Nurse Physiologist and Director of Research who has 19 years of experience educating undergraduates and graduates, and providing clinical services for Physician Assistants.